multiversx/mx-chain-notifier-go/README.md

     Password = ""
 ```

-After the configuration file is setted up, the notifier instance can be
+After the configuration file is set up, the notifier instance can be
 launched.

 There are two ways in which notifier-go can be started: `notifier` mode and